Setanta Sports: Eurasia

-Setanta Sports sold the majority of its operations, however it continues to own and operate its operations in Georgia, Ukraine, and CIS.
+Setanta Sports sold the majority of its operations, but it continues to own and operate its operations in available in Armenia, Azerbaijan, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.

 Philippines

 A version of Setanta Sports brand in the Philippines was launched, both as a linear channel and an OTT service in late 2022.
 This comes after a joint partnership between Setanta founders and Adjara Group bought the exclusive broadcasting rights of the Premier League for the said country.

+The version has broadcast rights to the Premier League, La Liga, NBA (selected matches only), and NBL Australia.

 Former

 Republic of Ireland

 In December 2015, Eir purchased Setanta Sports Ireland Ltd. On 5 July 2016 Setanta Sports was rebranded Eir Sport.

 Africa

 Setanta operated Setanta Sports and Setanta Action until October 2013 when the channels were acquired by 21st Century Fox.
 In July 2014, Fox announced that from August 2014 the channels would be rebranded Fox Sports and Fox Sports 2.
 In August 2019, it was announced that the network would rebrand as ESPN Africa on 30 August 2019, due to the acquisition of 21st Century Fox by Disney.